In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s green "Ad" tags:

 For instance, you may want to target your PPC ad to people who search for the phrases, “buy antique clocks in Vermont” and “Vermont antique clock dealers”.
 You decide that you’re willing to pay 20 cents for each click on your advertisement.

-However, over the next two days, you do a few experiments and realize that your ad isn’t being shown very often.
+However, over the next two days, you do a few experiments and realize that users aren't seeing your ad very often.
 This likely means that another PPC advertiser has outbid you.
 Their ad is going to appear more frequently, because Google knows it will get more money every time the ad is clicked.

 The upshot is that if you’re paying attention, you can simply go back to your original ad and change the bid amount to a higher level.
 But just as you would at a typical brick-and-mortar auction, you have to be cognizant of the fact that you don’t want to blow your budget.